rednafi/rednafi.com/content/misc/crossing_the_cors_crossroad.md

 -   A backend service that accepts requests only from a list of specified domains.
--   A new frontend service or some other client trying to access it from a different domain that's not on the server's allow list.
+-   A new frontend service or some other client trying to access it from a different domain that's not on the server's allowlist.
 Consequently, the server rejects it with an HTTP 4xx error.

 Here's a list of some commonly found headers associated with CORS: